 So that Store components remain “pure”, it holds application logic only and always return the same result for the same input.
 It is easier to write test cases.

 Document: Middleware QML Type | QuickFlux

-It is an sample middleware that block an action and prompt a dialog to ask for confirmation before process the aciton.
+It is a sample middleware that blocks action and prompts a dialog to ask for confirmation before process the action.

 Document: MiddlewareList QML Type | QuickFlux